dark-noob830/CV-Classroom-Analytics/README.md

 # CV-Classroom-Analytics
 # Student Attendance and Engagement Analysis using Computer Vision

 [![Python 3.9+](https://img.shields.io/badge/Python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains the final project for the **Fundamentals of Computer Vision** course at the Iran University of Science and Technology.

 ---

 ## 🎯 About The Project

 This project is an intelligent system that analyzes student attendance and engagement levels in a classroom using computer vision tools.
 By processing recorded class videos, the system identifies students, analyzes their behavior, and provides actionable insights.

 ### ✨ Key Features

 - **Intelligent Image Preprocessing:** Automatically enhances the quality of low-resolution face images using Super-Resolution models (EDSR, ESPCN).
 - **Face Detection and Alignment:** Utilizes the powerful MTCNN model for accurate face detection and alignment to improve recognition accuracy.
 - **Unsupervised Face Clustering:** Automatically identifies individuals in the class without initial labeling using the HDBSCAN algorithm.
 - **Recognition Database Creation:** Builds a robust face database after manual review and correction of the clustered groups.
 - **Real-time Recognition and Tracking:** Identifies and tracks students across video frames using modern algorithms.
+- **Advanced Attention Analysis:** Tracks eye gaze, head pose, and attention direction using MediaPipe and OpenFace.
+- **Behavioral Pattern Recognition:** Identifies engagement patterns, distraction periods, and interaction events.
-- **(In Development) Emotion and Attention Analysis:** Analyzes students' emotional states and gaze direction to assess engagement levels.
+- **Emotion and Engagement Analysis:** Analyzes students' emotional states and attention levels to assess engagement.
 - **(In Development) Analytical Dashboard:** Provides statistical and visual reports of the analysis results.

 ---